“You can’t add days to your life, but you can add life to your days.”

 My love for travel started in the back of my grandpa's 1970s pea soup green Ford truck, Airstream in tow, on summer road trips to Disneyland and Yosemite.
 Those trips gave me a sense of wonder, curiosity, and freedom—they're core memories I'll carry forever.

-Today, I’m a mom to two teens—my son has autism, and I have a neurotypical daughter.
-I share family travel tips rooted in real-life experiences and what’s actually worked for us.
-Our trips aren’t perfect—they’re full of slow mornings, flexible plans, snack breaks, negotiating where everyone’s willing to eat, and yes… plenty of iPad downtime for regulation.
+Today, I'm a mom to two teens—my son has autism, and I have a neurotypical daughter.
+I share family travel tips rooted in real-life experiences and what's actually worked for us.
+Our trips aren't perfect—they're full of slow mornings, flexible plans, snack breaks, negotiating where everyone's willing to eat, and yes… plenty of screen time for regulation.
 But they work for us, at our own pace.

-So, whether you’re planning a family vacation, considering your first solo getaway, or just looking for a little encouragement from someone who truly gets it—I’m so glad you’re here.
+So, whether you're planning a family vacation, considering your first solo getaway, or you're a brand looking to collaborate—I'm so glad you're here.

 Ready to start traveling with your kids?